ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/groups/form.rst

 Install or remove add-ons
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When set to <b>yes</b>, users assigned to this group may install and remove add-ons.
+When set to **yes**, users assigned to this group may install and remove add-ons.

 Allowed add-on access
 ~~~~~~~~~~~~~~~~~~~~~